xma711/notebook/math/queuing_theory/README.md

 For the continuous case, it means that if i pick a time (tp) in the past with state i, the future state at t depends only on state i at tp and the duration (t-tp), not any time before tp.
 One example is the the number of buses that have arrived.
 If i know that since 10am there are 20 buses, what is the number of buses one hour later?
-The expected number of buses arrive in one hour can be calculated from the poisson distribution, which doesn't need any information before 10am..
+The expected number of buses arrive in one hour can be calculated from the Poisson distribution, which doesn't need any information before 10am..

 The inter-arrival intervals actually (have to) follow an exponential distribution.
 As far as i know, exponential distribution is the only one with the memoryless property.